Sprouts Farmers Market: An Economic Value Added Company

 Conclusion

 This is a well-managed company with a strong balance sheet.
 Customers like its value offerings and convenient shopping experience.
-It is growing profitably and its comparable store sales and performances are one of the best in the industry.
-The company is taking a consistent, gradual approach to expand and is using cash generated from the operations for expansion.
-The increased competition in this growing industry will weed out the weak players and in the long run, Sprouts Farmers Market will emerge as one of the winners.
+It is growing profitably, and its comparable store sales and performances are one of the best in the industry.
+The company is taking a consistent, gradual approach to expand, and is using cash generated from the operations for expansion.
+The increased competition in this growing industry will weed out the weak players, and in the long run, Sprouts Farmers Market will emerge as one of the winners.

 Disclosure: I am/we are long SFM.